 13. BAKING SODA AND VINEGAR

 Mixing 1 tsp baking soda and 1 TBSP apple cider vinegar or distilled white vinegar can replace one egg.
 This egg substitution is great for lighter baked goods like cupcakes.

 Arrowroot powder is a starch that is very similar to corn starch (I use it as a corn starch substitute pretty often).
 If you mix 2 TBSP arrowroot powder with 3 TBSP water, it will replace one egg in your recipe.

 NOTE: Does not work for leavening so avoid this egg substitution in cakes, breads, cookies, and other food items that need to rise.

 Say what??
 Mashed potatoes in baked goods??
 Yep!!
 Just add 1/4 cup mashed potatoes per egg to bind bread recipes.

-BEST USE: Breads and Rolls
+BEST USE: Breads, Rolls, and Meat Mixtures

 >>More Pantry Staple Recipes + Substitutions<<